ajd96/USB-Utility/README.md

 # USB-Utility

-A user space application developed in python/C to deal with USB related issues on Ubuntu/Debian based distributions.
+A user space application developed in python to deal with USB related issues on Ubuntu/Debian based distributions.

 # Why create this project?